 Initialization: the size of the CNN also makes it very sensitive to the type of initialization which is used on the convolution kernels.
 This factor alone can determine if the network will converge or not.
 We found that the best method in this case was uniform initialization.

-As a result, segmentation technology with deep learning by RSIP Vision achieves fast, robust and accurate segmentation of the right ventricle (red) left ventricle (blue) and myocardium (green), for both end diastole and end systole phases.
+Tackling these challenges, segmentation technology with deep learning by RSIP Vision achieves fast, robust and accurate segmentation of the right ventricle (red) left ventricle (blue) and myocardium (green), for both end diastole and end systole phases.
 The multiple classes are extracted simultaneously, in constant running time, while the software is easily deployable on standard PC hardware with standard NVidia GPU.
 Our approach for Artificial Intelligence in cardiology proves to be very effective.
 The technology presented above for 3D Cardiac MRI automatic segmentation can also be adapted to segment other organs under other imaging modalities, given appropriate training dataset.